Andre-LA/nene/docs/core_state.md

 You should call this method at the start of each game loop tick, it:
 1. Pools all SDL events
 2. Calls the respective callbacks if `evt_callbacks` is given
 3. Updates the internal state data
+4. Set the game screen as render target
 ```lua
 function Nene.CoreState:pool_events(evt_callbacks: facultative(Nene.Callbacks))
 ```